 This pattern is still in place today.
 As we are obedient to God, He stands ready to cleanse us with innocent blood—the Blood of our Savior, symbolized in the innocent blood of a ram.

 Further, the sound of the shofar is a battle cry!

-The Torah is a common aspect of Yom Kippur.
-One reason is because the Torah, during the last service of Yom Kippur, is laid on display for those in attendance.
+The Torah is a common aspect of Yom Kippur–one reason is that it is laid on display for those in attendance during the last service of Yom Kippur.
 There, it serves as a reminder as to why they are gathered and why the day is important as they repent—even in those last moments of the day—to seal themselves, their families, community, people, and country in God’s Book of Life for the year.

 Yet, this is not the only reason the Torah is symbolized.
 It is read throughout the day because it was—and is—through the Word that God gave the command to repent.
 It is the Word that promises the hope of forgiveness.
 It is the Word that brings life.
 And it is a beautiful connection to our Father, for by Him, Jesus—the Word—became flesh.

-The Word and Holy Spirit lead us to repentance and therefore, to life!
+The Word and Holy Spirit lead us to repentance and life!

 In the focus of the day, and even in the symbolism, we are reminded not only of the fact that we each require realignment with our God… but of the precious price Jesus paid so that we, who were once far off, might be brought near.
 It reminds us of the Blood as we walk in repentance, alignment, and redemption.